hashicorp/terraform-provider-aws/website/docs/r/guardduty_detector.html.markdown

 * `enable` - (Required) If true, enables [Malware Protection](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection.html) as data source for the detector.
   Defaults to `true`.

-### Features

-The `feature` block supports the following:

-* `name` - (Required) Name of the feature to configure.
-See the [AWS GuardDuty documentation](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-feature-object-api-changes-march2023.html#guardduty-feature-enablement-datasource-relation) for the allowed feature names.
-* `enable` - (Required) If true, enables the feature, false to disable the feature.
-* `additional_configuration` - (Optional) Additional feature configuration block See [below](#additional-configuration).

-### Additional Configuration

-The `additional_configuration` block supports the following:

-* `name` - (Required) Name of the additional feature configuration.
-* `enable` - (Required) If true, enables the additional feature configuration, false to disable the feature.

 ## Attribute Reference